becomingbabyman/cause/README.md

 ## Roadmap

-- [x] Spec generic causal tree data type
+- [x] 🧶 Spec generic causal tree data type
-- [x] Implement `CausalList`
+- [x] ⭐️ Implement `CausalList`
-- [x] Generate tests to check if the CausalList `weave` function is idempotent and turn breaking edge cases into unit tests.
+- [x] ✅ Generate tests to check if the CausalList `weave` function is idempotent and turn breaking edge cases into unit tests.
 Fix the edge cases.
 - [x] Basic merge and weft (time travel) functions.
 Needs revision.
-- [x] Implement `CausalMap`
+- [x] 🗺 Implement `CausalMap`
-- [x] Implement common Clojure collection protocols in CLJ(S) for CausalList and CausalMap
+- [x] ƛ Implement common Clojure collection protocols in CLJ(S) for CausalList and CausalMap
-- [x] Do some profiling and improve the performance of the weave function in particular.
+- [x] 🏎 Do some profiling and improve the performance of the weave function in particular.
 There is much more tuning to be done, but a doubling of performance was achievable with only minor changes.
 This mostly came from me stupidly using `last` instead of `peek`.
-- [x] Add transaction support to the data model via `tx-index`
+- [x] 🥞 Add transaction support to the data model via `tx-index`
-- [x] Full test coverage for collection protocol implementations
+- [x] ✅ Full test coverage for collection protocol implementations
-- [ ] Transaction helper functions e.g. a `transact` fn might automatically increment the tx-index when inserting a sequence of values
+- [ ] 🥞 Transaction helper functions e.g. a `transact` fn might automatically increment the tx-index when inserting a sequence of values
+  - [ ] Transactions should also weave contiguous sequences in O(n+m) instead of the current O(n*m), where n is all woven nodes and m is nodes in the transaction.
-- [ ] History helper functions e.g. `undo`, `redo`, get `history` for use in a timeline / changelog, `reset` to a point in the history.
+- [ ] ⏳ History helper functions e.g. `undo`, `redo`, get `history` for use in a timeline / changelog, `reset` to a point in the history.
 There is a logical order to all nodes, for performance this will probably want to be stored as an additional vector inside the causal tree data type.
-- [ ] Nested collection helper functions
+- [ ] ⫷ Nested collection helper functions
   - [ ] Shared lamport-ts between collections
   - [ ] Transacting across multiple collections
   - [ ] History across multiple collections
-- [ ] Improved merge / sync functions.
+- [ ] 👋 Improved merge / sync functions.
 Particularly ways to conveniently sync E2E over a distributed p2p network.
 Add examples using common packages that support (WebSockets, WebWorkers and WebRTC).
 Helper functions to make the integration simpler.
   - [ ] Also make some decisions around chattiness and ideal distributed network topologies.
 Hopefully this can be in the form of a recommended library, but some of the decisions might be specific to distributing a causal tree across many clients
-- [ ] Generative property based E2E tests with nested collections that share history
+- [ ] ✅ Generative property based E2E tests with nested collections that share history
   - [ ] Are changes commutative, associative and idempotent regardless of network latency
   - [ ] Can clients recover from errors and potentially request more data if they don't have the nodes they need to perform a merge
   - [ ] Have a way to simulate merge times.
 E.g. Merging S sites with N nodes each will take T milliseconds in CLJS.
 This should probably be available directly on the CLI so consumers of this package can easily estimate their loads.
-- [ ] Last chance to make major changes to API
+- [ ] ♳ Last chance to make major changes to API
 - [ ] 🚀 Publish 0.1.0 as an initial release to Clojars
   - [ ] Make sure tools-deps still works with filesytem and vcs too
-- [ ] CLJS CausalList specific performance tuning.
+- [ ] 🏎 CLJS CausalList specific performance tuning.
 The weave algorithm currently take O(n) across ALL nodes and tombstones in a list, can that be brought down?
 If not are their constant time performance improvements to be found?
 Is it worth using mutable data structures inside the weave function?
-- [ ] Research E2E encryption for causal collections
+- [ ] 🔒 Research E2E encryption for causal collections
-- [ ] Implement `CausalRope`.
+- [ ] 🧗‍♀️ Implement `CausalRope`.
 This is not core to Clojure, but would be convenient for text editing.
-- [ ] Implement `CausalVector`...
+- [ ] → Implement `CausalVector`...
 I don't know how feasible this is, but it would be nice to have
-- [ ] Implement `CausalCounter`
+- [ ] ∆ Implement `CausalCounter`
-- [ ] Implement `CausalSet`.
+- [ ] ∪ Implement `CausalSet`.
 Not a high priority, but would be nice to round out the collection types
 - [ ] 🚀 Publish 1.0.0 with stable API
+- [ ] 🚮 Add garbage collection to weaves.
+Nodes will never be deleted from the nodes map, but they can be removed from the sorted weave cache when no active nodes depend on them.
+This will significantly improve read and write performance on causal collections with many hidden nodes.
+And since the nodes still exist in the nodes map they can always be added back to the weave if a merge from another site comes in that was "caused" by garbage collected nodes.
-- [ ] Research CLJS -> Rust (Wasm) port of internal core insert / weave functions.
+- [ ] ⚙️ Research CLJS -> Rust (Wasm) port of internal core insert / weave functions.
 Are there big enough performance enhancements to offset the added complexity / time.
 How far along is the Wasm JVM?
 Can running the JVM in a browser with Cause CLJ provide the desired performance properties?